Access4all/a11y-checklist/en/tags/umsetzungs-kodex/README.md

 ## Description

-Über die Jahre haben sich einige Grundsätze heraus gebildet, welche Voraussetzung für gute Barrierefreiheit sind (oder diese zumindest stark begünstigen).🇩🇪 Currently only available in German.
+🇩🇪 Currently only available in German.